Making Tax Digital (MTD)

 What does this mean for my small business?

-This means that all small businesses who have a turnover above the VAT registration threshold (currently £85,000), will be required to use an approved, MTD compatible software for all of their accounting records.
+This means that all small businesses who have a turnover above the VAT registration threshold (currently £85,000), will be required to use an approved, MTD compatible software for all of their accounting records and future VAT submissions.

-Firstly - do not panic!
-The main consideration for small businesses is to think about how you're currently keep your accounting records?
-Are you still using a paper ledger, is your record keeping sporadic?
-If the answer is 'yes'; you need to start thinking about changing over to a digital, cloud based software that is MTD approved by HMRC and also hiring someone to help out with your bookkeeping.
+The main consideration for small businesses is to think about your current accounting systems?
+Are you still using a paper ledger, is your record keeping sporadic, do you struggle for time?
+If the answer is 'yes'; now is the time to start thinking about changing over to a HMRC approved cloud based software and also considering the services of a bookkeeper to support your business.

 Which MTD cloud software solution should I use?